 "Today won't be possible for me either."

-Neji waited for her reply first this time.
+Neji waited for Tenten's reply first this time.
 She seemed to squirm under the combined attention of her teammates.
 He frowned; that was unlike her.
-"I'm not sure, exactly," she finally spoke, but stood as she did, pushing the bar stool out with the back of her legs.
-"You know how these things go, so we'll see.
-Anyway, I'd better leave now.
-I've taken too long a break."
-Throwing a few coins down on the counter, she made her hasty exit, calling out, "That should cover my bill," over her shoulder.
+She was saved from answering when the cry of a hawk caught her ears.
+They all glanced out the window and saw it circling.
+When Neji and Lee looked back Tenten was standing.
+"Sorry Lee, Neji.
+I didn't realize how late it had gotten."
+Throwing a few bills down on the counter, she made her hasty exit, calling out, "That should cover the bill," over her shoulder.
 Her two teammates were left staring after her retreating form.

-Neji's eyebrow twitched again, almost violently, and he closed his eyes to discourage the over-emotional man.
-"Lee," he said, irritated, "Do not touch me in public."
+Neji closed his eyes to discourage the over-emotional man.
+"Lee," he said, irritated, "We are in public."

 Lee let go and stood, though hardly discouraged, and posed dramatically.
 The attention from other customers that Neji had been avoiding earlier seemed almost impossible to evade now.
 "Neji, I challenge you!
 Let's spar with vigor, as we used to in our youth!"

 He arrived home just as the sun was setting behind the pastel colored roofs of Konoha.
 It wasn't late, but the approaching winter had caused the days to be much shorter than he liked.

 He circumvented the Main House, not wishing to see the Hyuga patron at the moment.
 He was less injured than Lee, for sure, but could feel a few small bruises forming on his collar, where he'd failed to fully block a high speed kick.
 His robes were dusty from all the dirt that hand been kicked up during the light spar, and drenched in sweat.
 All Neji wanted was to bathe, and then spend some time preparing for tomorrow's mission before going to bed.